 Use stamps, Die-namics, stencils, and patterned papers from My Favorite Things.
 Cards using other products will be disqualified immediately, so get creative with the MFT products that you have on hand!
 Use whatever card stock and inks you have available.

-Submit your card(s) to the InLinkz collection found at the end (the finish line!) of each event post on or before 10 PM EST on Monday, February 19.
+Submit your card(s) to the appropriate InLinkz collection linked at the end of this post on or before 10 PM EDT on Monday, September 17.